Pneumonia, Bacterial

 General Prevention

-- All children 2 to 59 months of age should be routinely vaccinated with pneumococcal conjugate (PCV13); given at 2, 4, and 6 months of age; a fourth dose at 12 to 15 months of age
+- All children 2 to 59 months of age should be vaccinated with pneumococcal conjugate (PCV13); given at 2, 4, 6, and 12 to 15 months of age

 - Annual influenza vaccine